alanpaterson82/django-rest/README.md

 - Chrome Developer Tools to test responsiveness, inspect all pages and generate a Lighthouse report
 - Font Awesome for all icons and fonts
 - Pexels for images
-- Am I Responsive to demonstrate suitability on all devices
+- 'Am I Responsive' to demonstrate suitability on all devices
 - CI's Python Linter for automated testing of the Python code
 - W3C Markup Validator to test the HTML code
 - W3C CSS Validator to test the CSS code